 Change third paragraph as indicated:

-The Wake-up The Wake-up Interval field is the length of the interval between two successive LE wake-up frames in the wake-up sequence, in units of 10 symbols.
-The Wake-up Interval field shall be set by macCSLInterval when requesting the MAC sublayer to transmit.
+The Wake-up Interval field is only present in the transmitted IE when macCSLInterval is nonzero.
+The Wake-up Interval field is the length of the interval between two successive LE wake-up frames in the wake-up sequence, in units of 10 symbols.
+The Wake-up Interval field shall be set to macCSLInterval when requesting the MAC sublayer to transmit.

 5.1.11.0